More about Krishna Institute of Medical Sciences Limited

 | forwardEps | 13.299020 |

-KIMS's forward EPS exceeding its trailing EPS implies that the company is projected to be more profitable this year.
-This suggests an improvement in financial performance, with analysts expecting KIMS to generate stronger earnings compared to the previous financial year.
+KIMS's forward EPS exceeding its trailing EPS means the company is expected to be more profitable this year than last.
+This suggests an upward trend in earnings, with forecasts indicating that KIMS's financial performance will improve in the current financial year.

 Price projections: